1Computer1/megumin-selfbot/README.md

 This bot uses [Discord.js](https://discord.js.org/) and [Akairo](https://1computer1.github.io/discord-akairo).

 1. Download this repository or download [git](https://git-scm.com/downloads) and clone this repository.
-2. Open up a command prompt at the bot folder.
+2. Open up a command prompt (or your preferred terminal) at the bot folder.
-3. Run `npm install`.
+3. Run `npm install` or `npm install --no-optional` if you are having build problems.
-4. Setup your settings inside src/data/config.json.
-See configuration below.
+4. Setup your settings inside src/data/config.json (see configuration below).
+5. Remember to rename those files to not have .example!
-5. Run `node megumin.js`.
+6. Run `node megumin.js`.
-6. Enjoy!
+7. Enjoy!

 ## Configuration
 Rename config.json.example to config.json and fill in with appropriate information.